xhgchen/xhgchen.github.io/_posts/2023-08-25-add-calculations-self-diffusivity-viscosity.md

 git clone https://github.com/MDAnalysis/transport-analysis.git
 ```

-Then we can go ahead and install the package with `mamba` and `pip`:
+Then we can go ahead and install the package with `mamba` and `pip`.
+In this case, I have named the environment `ta-package`:

 ```console
 cd transport-analysis